nuxt-modules/sanity/docs/content/en/configuration.md

 Add a global `<SanityImage>` component to assist with URL transformations.
 See [the docs](/helpers/images) for more information.

-If you have `components: true` set in your `nuxt.config` file, then this helper will be registered with `@nuxt/components` and imported only where needed, rather than registered globally.
+If you have `components: true` set in your `nuxt.config` file, then this option has no effect and this helper will be registered with `@nuxt/components` and imported only where needed, rather than registered globally.

 ### `contentHelper`